-Sowing rate: Frost tolerance: Biomass:
+Sowing rate: 4-5 kg/ha Frost tolerance: Good Biomass: Good

-4-5 kg/ha Good Good Pests & diseases: Generally not a problem, but clubroot could become an issue if brassicas are used as a cover crop over a period of years
+Pests & diseases: Generally not a problem, but clubroot

+could become an issue if brassicas are used as a cover crop over a period

 Tillage radish

 A deep-rooting plant that extracts nutrients from down in the profile and helps open channels in the soil for subsequent crops.
 Improves water movement and drainage and increases airflow through the soil.